Dougk11/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).
+  Closures occur or come into existence when a function is nested in another function.
+When this happens, the nested function has access to the scope of the outer function, so it will be able to access its parent's variables.
+The parent function does not inherit the child's scope though.
 2. Study the following code, then answer the questions below.

 ```js